 - Four children are appointed as plastic sheet monitors – they cover all the tables

-- Two children are in charge of filling water pots and placing them on the tables
+- Put two children in charge of filling water pots and placing them on the tables

 - Two children sort out brushes as outlined above.